 There are many categories and sub-specialties that make up stamp collecting.
 The main categories are "stamps" and "covers".
-Sub-specialties of "stamps" include: unused (singles, plate blocks, sheets), used off-paper (stamps which have been removed from envelopes) and used on piece (corners torn from envelopes with the stamps attached - generally “Kiloware” - sells by the pound).
-"Cover" specialties include: postal history, military mail (naval covers, censored war time mail), First Day Covers and special event commemorative covers like First Flights, Post Office Dedications, etc. Some people also include picture post cards - especially those between 1905 and 1920.
+Sub-specialties of "stamps" include: unused (singles, plate blocks, sheets), used off-paper (stamps which have been removed from envelopes) and used on piece (corners torn from envelopes with the stamps attached - generally this “Kiloware” - sells by the pound).
+"Cover" specialties include: postal history, military mail (naval covers, censored war time mail, etc.), First Day Covers and special event commemorative covers like First Flights, Post Office Dedications, etc. Some people also include picture post cards - especially those between 1905 and 1920.

 There are many more specialties than those listed here - most of which non-collectors probably have never heard of.
 Some of these, though very popular in the past, no longer have a following.

 One general rule - used stamps still attached to the envelope are more valuable than those stamps which have been soaked from a cover.
 When in doubt, leave stamps on envelopes until you can have a knowledgeable person look at them.

 If you have no interest in continuing a stamp collection, some options may include:

 1. A collection with substantial cash value ($1000+) may be sold at auction.

 2. A collection with some cash value may be sold in whole or in part to a stamp dealer, stamp collector or the Oregon Stamp Society.

 4. Donation regardless of a tax benefit - putting the collection or a portion of it into the hands of people who would use and appreciate the items (the Oregon Stamp Society Foundation).
 Or donation to your favorite Charity - many of which have fund raising drives or auctioins.

 Have the collection evaluated.
-You may try to use the internet - but unless you know exactly what you own, you will probably find this to be frustrating and miss-leading.
+You may try to use the internet - but unless you know exactly what you own, you will probably find this to be frustrating and very miss-leading.